Mik1ll/LuaRenamer/README.md

 5. Preview the results with [the preview script](./Linux%20Scripts/preview_rename_script.sh) `./preview_rename_script.sh <script filename> [# results]`
 6. Add your script to Shoko with [the add script](./Linux%20Scripts/add_rename_script.sh) `./add_rename_script.sh <script filename>`
 7. If you want to rename and move all existing files use [the rename script](./Linux%20Scripts/rename_and_move_all.sh) `./rename_and_move_all.sh <script name>`

+### Renaming on Import

+If you wish to rename/move your files on import you must do two things:

+1. Set Rename/Move On Import to true in Shoko settings
+2. Ensure your script is saved with the run on import setting true
+    1. Check that it is the only script with the setting enabled

 ## Notes for File Moving